Medically reviewed by Drugs.com. Last updated on Apr 22, 2020.

 Excipient information presented when available (limited, particularly for generics); consult specific product labeling.

 Ferric carboxymaltose is a colloidal iron (III) hydroxide in complex with carboxymaltose, a carbohydrate polymer that releases iron necessary to the function of hemoglobin, myoglobin, and specific enzyme systems; allows transport of oxygen via hemoglobin.
 Ferric carboxymaltose is a non-dextran formulation that allows for iron uptake (into reticuloendothelial system) without the release of free iron (Szczech 2010).

 0.25 to 1.2 hours following administration

 Use: Labeled Indications

-Iron-deficiency anemia (IDA): Treatment of IDA in adults with intolerance to oral iron or unsatisfactory response to oral iron; treatment of IDA in adults with nondialysis-dependent chronic kidney disease (ND-CKD)
+Iron deficiency anemia: Treatment of iron deficiency anemia (IDA) in adults with intolerance to oral iron or unsatisfactory response to oral iron; treatment of IDA in adults with nondialysis-dependent chronic kidney disease (ND-CKD)

 Hypersensitivity to ferric carboxymaltose or any component of the formulation

 Abdominal surgery, major (perioperative anemia management) (off-label use): IV: 15 mg/kg prior to surgery; maximum dose: 1,000 mg.
 Postoperatively (within 2 days of surgery), patients received 0.5 mg ferric carboxymaltose per 1 mL of blood loss (if blood loss was at least 100 mL) (Froessler 2016).

 Chemotherapy-associated anemia (off-label use): IV: Median total ferric carboxymaltose dose: 1,000 mg (range: 600 to 1,500 mg) (Steinmetz 2013); consider dividing larger doses to a maximum single dose of 750 mg and separate by 7 days.